-Minimum qualifications: Applicants should have an M.D. or equivalent doctoral degree with direct clinical research experience, with three or more years of research training in clinical research and publications and other evidence of the ability to design and carry out original, innovative patient-oriented research.
+Minimum qualifications: The successful candidate will have a M.D. (or equivalent degree).
+The individual must possess a current, active, full, and unrestricted license or registration as a Physician to practice medicine in the United States, and eligible to be credentialed for patient care by the National Institutes of Health, Clinical Center.
+Applicants should demonstrate direct clinical research experience, with three or more years of research training in clinical research and publications and other evidence of the ability to design and carry out original, innovative patient-oriented research.
 The successful candidate will be expected to develop an outstanding independent research program that complements and benefits from the other research programs within the Clinical Research Branch (https://www.niehs.nih.gov/research/atniehs/labs/crb/index.cfm) and the Division of Intramural Research at NIEHS (https://www.niehs.nih.gov/research/atniehs/dir/index.cfm), and is consistent with the mission of the NIEHS (https://www.niehs.nih.gov/about/index.cfm), and NIH (https://www.nih.gov/about-nih).

 Salary/Benefits: The initial appointment is for five years.
 The tenure-track duration will depend on the applicant's accomplishments but will not exceed 9 years.
 Salary will be commensurate with the experience and qualifications of the candidate and full Federal benefits apply.
 An excellent start-up package will be provided which includes generous space allocation and full hard-money research support.
 Additionally, the successful candidate will have access to centrally-funded clinical and administrative support to conduct studies at the Clinical Research Unit in Research Triangle Park, https://www.niehs.nih.gov/research/clinical/index.cfm and may also conduct studies at the Clinical Center on the Bethesda campus, as well as having access to numerous centrally-funded core facilities and the Environmental Polymorphisms Registry https://dnaregistry.niehs.nih.gov/index.htm.